deluf/chess-engine/README.md

 ## About

-This is a project for the 2022-2023 class of web design of the professor Alessio Vecchio at the University of Pisa (Italy).
+This is a project for the 2022-2023 class of web development of the professor Alessio Vecchio at the University of Pisa (Italy).

 ---